ppisareva/SimpleTodo/README.md

 # Pre-work - SimpleTodo

-SimpleTodo is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing task.
+SimpleTodo is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: Polina Sliusaruck